dogtagpki/pki/docs/manuals/man8/pki-server-upgrade.8.md

 $ pki-server upgrade --verbose
 ```

-It is possible to rerun a failed script by itself, specifying the instance and subsystem, version, and scriptlet index:
+It is possible to rerun a failed script by itself, specifying the instance, subsystem, and version:

 ```
-$ pki-server upgrade --instance pki-tomcat --subsystem ca --scriptlet-version 10.0.1 --scriptlet-index 1
+$ pki-server upgrade --instance pki-tomcat --subsystem ca --scriptlet-version 10.0.1
 ```

 ### Reverting an upgrade